andrewh1978/px-deploy/README.md

 4. Clone this repo and cd to it.

-5. If running on macOS, install GNU Getopt and Coreutils:
+5. If running on macOS, install GNU Getopt:
 ```
-brew install gnu-getopt coreutils
+brew install gnu-getopt
 echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.bash_profile
 ```